boazbk/crypto/lec_02_computational-security.md

 >   250 BC

-Every perfectly secure encryption scheme is clearly also computationally secure, and so if required a message of size $n$ instead
+Every perfectly secure encryption scheme is clearly also computationally secure, and so if we required a message of size $n$ instead
-$n+1$ then the  conjecture would have been trivially satisfied by the one-time pad.
+$n+1$, then the  conjecture would have been trivially satisfied by the one-time pad.
 However, having a message longer than the key by just a single bit does not seem that impressive.
 Sure, if we used such a scheme with $128$-bit long keys, our communication will be smaller by a factor of $128/129$ (or a saving of about $0.8\%$) over the one-time pad, but this doesn't seem worth the risk of using an unproven conjecture.
 However, it turns out that if we assume this rather weak condition, we can actually get a computationally secure encryption scheme with a message of size $p(n)$ for *every* polynomial $p(\cdot)$.
 In essence, we can fix a single $n$-bit long key and communicate securely as many bits as we want!